How to Start Keeping Bees

 Plan a budget based on current prices for basic equipment and bees in your locale.
 Add a bit just in case prices increase and don’t forget to shop around.

 It is wise to check equipment prices from several companies before you purchase but be sure you consider quality too!
 Sometimes, cheap things are cheap for a reason.

 Grow your bee yard slowly with just a few hives.
 You can add more each year until you get up to the number of hives that you require.

 Growing too big too fast is a good way to experience failure in beekeeping.

-For honey production: The cost of bees, equipment for the bees, boxes to store honey can easily reach into hundreds or thousands of dollars.
+For massive honey production: The cost of bees, equipment for the bees, boxes to store honey can easily reach into hundreds or thousands of dollars.